My take on three movies I saw in theaters last month.

 Starring Brie Larson, Samuel L. Jackson, Ben Mendelsohn, Djimon Hounsou, Lee Pace, Lashana Lynch, Gemma Chan, Annette Bening, Clark Gregg, and Jude Law

 Jordan Peele’s Us is ambitious, nerve-wrenching, and completely original.
 Peele didn’t miss a beat from his follow up to 2017’s smash hit, Get Out.
 While actress Lupita Nyong’o’s jaw-dropping performance made the film all the more terrifying.
 It’s a modern horror classic that’s one for the ages and is a real triumph for 2019.
-This film receives a five-star review from me.
 Us is a terrifying second chapter by writer-director, Jordan Peele.
 Us follows the story of a family’s serene beach vacation that turns into turmoil and chaos when their doppelgängers appear and begin to terrorize them.
 These doubles are called the Tethered.
 We soon find out that the Tethered share a soul with their counterparts, and that they have come to "untether" themselves.
 Peele’s psychological horror film is a feast for your eyes picture.
 Peele’s film also digs deeper than your usual horror feature.
 Us examines the effects of classism and marginalization.
 There’s also references to ‘urban legends’ throughout the film, while we examine the harmful effects of xenophobic paranoia about ‘others’ around us.
 There’s a lot of unpacking from this movie and it deserves multiple viewings.
 While actress Lupita Nyong’o is a knockout scene after scene.
 Her groundbreaking performance demands your attention and will capture your soul.
 I’ll be rooting for her to pick up an Oscar nomination next year.
 In the end, Us is a home run and fiercely captures some hidden horrors we as a society don’t want to bring up.
 Us is deeply rooted in our pop culture, while Peele lays out other hard-hitting material for the audience to unpack… if they dare.

 Us is rated R (Restricted) For violence/terror, and language.